oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-06-publish.md

 **Position**: bits 0 and 1 of the PUBLISH Flags.

 This determines the content of the Topic Alias and Topic Name fields.
-Refer to [[2.4 Topic Types]](#topic-types) for the definition of the various topic types.
+Refer to [sec](#topic-types) for the definition of the various topic types.

 The Topic Type may be Topic Name, Predefined Topic Alias or Session Topic Alias.